julia4ta/tutorials/README.md

 I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with The Julia Programming Language, Julia Academy, Julia Computing, Microsoft, or any of their subsidiaries or their affiliates.

-Nor am I affiliated, associated, authorized, endorsed by, or in any way officially connected with any software, packages or libraries used in these videos.
+Nor am I affiliated, associated, authorized, endorsed by, or in any way officially connected with any software, packages, libraries or frameworks used in these videos.

 All marks, emblems and images are registered trademarks of their respective owners.
 Use of them does not imply any affiliation with or endorsement by them.